-S. 2224--A 2
+S. 1789 2

-incest or attempts to commit sexual offenses, sexual abuse, or incest, as defined in the penal law: or
+incest or attempts to commit sexual offenses, sexual abuse, or incest, as defined in the penal law; or

-- 3 (ii) any victim of domestic violence as defined in section four 4 hundred fifty-nine-a of the social services law. - 4.
-"Domestic violence program" means any residential or non-residential program operated by a not-for-profit, non-governmental organization, or tribal organization, for the purpose of providing services for victims of domestic violence. - 5.
-"Domestic violence advocate" means any person who is acting under the direction and supervision of a certified domestic violence program and has satisfied the training standards specified in 18 NYCRR parts 453, 454, 455, and 462. - (b) Confidential information privileged.
+- (ii) any victim of domestic violence as defined in section four hundred fifty-nine-a of the social services law. - 4.
+"Domestic violence program" means a residential program for victims of domestic violence or a non-residential program for victims of domestic violence as defined in section four hundred fifty-nine-a of the social services law or any similar program operated by an Indian tribe, as defined by section two of the Indian law. - 5.
+"Domestic violence advocate" means any person who is acting under the direction and supervision of a licensed and approved domestic violence program and has satisfied the training standards required by the office of children and family services. - (b) Confidential information privileged.
 A rape crisis counselor or domestic violence advocate shall not be required to disclose a communication made by his or her client to him or her, or advice given thereon, in the course of his or her services nor shall any clerk, stenographer or other person working for the same program as the rape crisis counselor or domestic violence advocate or for the rape crisis counselor or domestic violence advocate be allowed to disclose any such communication or advice given thereon nor shall any records made in the course of the services given to the client or recording of any communications made by or to a client be required to be disclosed, nor shall the client be compelled to disclose such communication or records, except: - 1. that a rape crisis counselor or domestic violence advocate may disclose such otherwise confidential communication to the extent authorized by the client; - 2. that a rape crisis counselor or domestic violence advocate shall not be required to treat as confidential a communication by a client which reveals the intent to commit a crime or harmful act; - 3. that a domestic violence advocate shall not be required to treat as confidential a communication by a client which reveals a case of suspected child abuse or maltreatment pursuant to title six of article six of the social services law; - 4. in a case in which the client waives the privilege by instituting charges against the rape crisis counselor or domestic violence advocate or the rape crisis program or domestic violence program and such action or proceeding involves confidential communications between the client and the rape crisis counselor or domestic violence advocate. - (c) Who may waive the privilege.
 The privilege may only be waived [by] if the client, the personal representative of a deceased client, or, in the case of a client who has been adjudicated incompetent or for whom a conservator has been appointed, the committee or conservator provides the rape crisis counselor or domestic violence advocate with informed, written and reasonably time-limited consent. - (d) Limitation on waiver.
-A client who, for the purposes of obtaining compensation under article twenty-two of the executive law or insurance benefits, authorizes the disclosure of any privileged communication to an employee of the office of victim services or an insurance representative shall not be deemed to have waived the privilege created by this section. - § 2.
+A client who, for the purposes of obtaining compensation under article twenty-two of the executive law or insurance benefits, authorizes the disclosure of any privileged communication to an employee of the office of victim services or an insurance representative shall not be deemed to have waived the privilege created by this section - § 2.
 This act shall take effect immediately.